w.jobs: Jobs

 • email_notificationsJobEmailNotifications (optional) An optional set of email addresses that is notified when runs of this job begin or complete as well as when this job is deleted.

-• environments – List[JobEnvironment] (optional) A list of task execution environment specifications that can be referenced by tasks of this job.
+• environments – List[JobEnvironment] (optional) A list of task execution environment specifications that can be referenced by serverless tasks of this job.
+An environment is required to be present for serverless tasks.
+For serverless notebook tasks, the environment is accessible in the notebook environment panel.
+For other serverless tasks, the task environment is required to be specified using environment_key in the task settings.

 • formatFormat (optional) Used to tell what is the format of the job.
 This field is ignored in Create/Update/Reset calls.
 When using the Jobs API 2.1 this value is always set to “MULTI_TASK”.